 I will say to those called ‘Not my people,’ ‘You are my people’;

 The Old Testament prophet Hosea (ca 750 BC) used the reconciliation in his own broken marriage to picture Allah/God reaching out to us with His love.
-Like Ruth who entered the land as one unloved, but then was shown love by Boaz, He desires to show His love even to those of us who feel far from His love.
-This is quoted in the Injil/New Testament (Romans 9:25) to show how Allah reaches wide to love those far from Him.
+Ruth entered the land as one unloved, but then was shown love by Boaz.
+Similarly Allah desires to show His love even to those of us who feel far from His love.
+The Injil/New Testament (Romans 9:25) quotes this exact phrase to show how Allah reaches wide to love those far from Him.

-How is His love shown?
-Isa al Masih, that descendant offspring from Boaz & Ruth, as a man is our ‘kinsman’, just as Boaz was to Ruth.
-He paid our debt of sin to Allah when he was crucified on the cross, and thus he
+How does Allah show his love?
+Isa al Masih, that descendant offspring from Boaz & Ruth, as a man, is our ‘kinsman’, just as Boaz was to Ruth.
+He paid our debt of sin to Allah when he was crucified on the cross, and thus he…

-Just as Boaz was a ‘kinsman-redeemer’ who paid a price to redeem Ruth, Jesus is our ‘kinsman-redeemer’ who paid (with his life) to redeem us.
+Just as Boaz was a ‘kinsman-redeemer’ who paid a price to redeem Ruth, Jesus is our ‘kinsman-redeemer’.
+He paid (with his life) to redeem us.

 A Model for our marriages

 The way Isa al Masih (and Boaz) paid to redeem and then win his bride models how we can build our marriages.
-The Kitab/Bible explains how we establish our marriages:
+Thus, the Kitab/Bible explains how we establish our marriages:

 21 Submit to one another out of reverence for Christ.